Gh-Ghaffaripour/TraumaticOlfactoryLoss_fMRI_MRI_ML_DL/README.md

 - Build accurate and interpretable classification models.

 ## Contributions (Ongoing)
 This project is a collaborative effort by **IDS Team 44**.
-The primary **code development** has been led by **Ghazale Ghaffaripour**, with contributions from **Samin Afzoonkar**.
+The primary **code development** has been led by **Ghazaleh Ghaffaripour**, with contributions from **Samin Afzoonkar**.
 Other team members have been involved in **data preprocessing, analysis, and research article preparation**.

 ### **Code Contributions (Confirmed So Far):**
-- **Ghazale Ghaffaripour** – Lead Developer, Core ML/DL Implementation, Data Processing ,Preprocessing (CONN, FreeSurfer), Research Article Writing, Documentation
+- **Ghazaleh Ghaffaripour** – Lead Developer, Core ML/DL Implementation, Data Processing ,Preprocessing (CONN, FreeSurfer), Research Article Writing, Documentation
 - **Samin Afzoonkar** – Outlier Detection & Correlation Removal, Preprocessing (FreeSurfer) , Data Analysis, Research Article Writing, Documentation

 ### **Additional Contributions (To Be Finalized with Article Completion):**